About National Garden Gift Vouchers

 A. No, not yet, but it's something we're working on!

 Q. Do the vouchers and cards expire?

 A. Yes.
-A National Garden Gift Card purchased in a garden centre or online will expire 30 months after it is activated (i.e. after it is purchased).
-A National Garden Gift Voucher (i.e. the paper tokens) usually has an expiry date printed on the back of the voucher.
+The gift card format expires 30 months after it is purchased.
+The paper gift vouchers usually have an expiry date printed on the back.
 Typically this will give at least three years in which to spend the voucher.
 A small number of old vouchers do not have an expiry date on them, and these vouchers do not expire.

 Q. Is the scheme financially safe?